About the Center

 Discover Timeless Wisdom in Monastic Traditions

-Christians throughout history have cultivated many ways for seeking out a meaningful and holy life.
+Christians throughout history have cultivated many ways to seek out a meaningful and holy life.

-In this Lenten series, we will explore five different ways in which medieval spiritual seekers sought religious fulfillment in community.
-In each of these five sessions, we will discover how various monastic writers (a.) understood and structured healthy community; (b.) understood and practiced meaningful worship, prayer, and praise; and (c.) envisioned the soul's journey into God.
+This Lenten series, explored five different ways in which medieval spiritual seekers sought religious fulfillment in community.
+In each of these five sessions, we discovered how various monastic writers (a.) understood and structured healthy community; (b.) understood and practiced meaningful worship, prayer, and praise; and (c.) envisioned the soul's journey into God.

 Participants will have the opportunity to reflect on these practices and perspectives and "harvest" techniques and ideas that will be fruitful for their own spiritual journey.